 However, before Chandu could apply to study a Bachelor of Engineering Honours with Charles Darwin University, she needed to brush up on her study and maths skills to meet the course requirements.
 It was CDU’s Tertiary Enabling Program (TEP) that gave Chandu the knowledge foundation she needed to gain entry to her chosen degree.

-With a background as a nurse, Chandu is keen to use the knowledge she will gain from her Engineering degree to create advancements in the medical engineering world, and to contribute to a better future for people with disabilities.
+With a Nursing background, Chandu is keen to use the knowledge she will gain from her Engineering degree to create advancements in the medical engineering world, and to contribute to a better future for people with disabilities.

 “I decided to look into the possible pathways into university because it had been a while since I studied, so I decided to enrol in TEP as an external student,” Chandu said.